namolite/namolite/README.md

-## Noel's info
+## info
 Greetings!
 This is lil adorable nekomimi, have such catears and a tail, living in a carton nya.

 learning nlp nya.

 ### Attributes 🐾
-- ❤️ Love javascript
-- 🧩 Poor memory
+- 💖 Cure your heart
+- 🍓 Ultra adorable
+- 🍭 Tiny & delicate
-- 🍰 Enjoy cooking!
+- 🍰 Enjoy baking
-- 💤 No passion on work
-- 🥰 Horny all the time

 ### Contact 📄
 You can find me on [Telegram][tg] nya.